 What is a Certified Industrial Hygienist (CIH)?

 What is an Industrial Hygienist?
-The simplest definition is A person whose job it is to protect the health of workers and the general public.
-Through education and experience, an Industrial Hygienist has the ability to recognize health hazards, test the environment for those hazards, determine if there is a risk to human health in a particular situation, and recommend controls or means of protection from the recognized health hazard, and assist in developing worker protection plans, perform audits, and educate and train management and workers.
-Many Industrial Hygienists have Masters Degrees or Ph.Ds.
+The simplest definition is “a person whose job it is to protect the health of workers and the general public”.
+Through education and experience, an Industrial Hygienist is able to recognize health hazards, test the environment for those hazards, determine if there is a risk to human health in a particular situation, and recommend controls or means of protection from the recognized health hazard.
+Industrial Hygienists can also assist in developing worker protection plans, perform audits, and educate and train management and workers.
+Many Industrial Hygienists have Master’s Degrees or Ph.Ds.

 An Industrial Hygienist must be proficient in a wide range of technical areas to practice as an IH and even more so as a CIH.